Should I buy my teen a car?

 Your 17-year-old has passed their driving test – now what?
 Depending on where you live, they might be hoping – or even expecting – for you to buy them a brand-new car.

 By Remy Maisel

-Even if you decide you want to contribute to your teen’s newfound freedom on the roads, there are a lot of questions to consider.
+Even if you decide you want to contribute to your teen’s newfound freedom on the roads, there are lots of questions to consider.
 Will you go for a new or used car?
-Will they take out their own insurance policy?
-Who will pay for the running costs, including maintenance and petrol?
+Will they have their own insurance?
+Who'll pay for the running costs, like maintenance and petrol?

-If you are going to buy your teen a car, you’ll need to decide whether to get a new or used car.
+If you're going to buy your teen a car, you’ll need to decide whether to get it new or used.
 Both have advantages – used cars may be cheaper upfront, but might require more frequent and expensive repairs and some compromises on safety features.
-Either way, you may want to consider asking your teen to contribute some funds, whether from their current job or from savings such as a JISA account in their name.
+Either way, you may want to consider asking your teen to contribute funds, whether from their current job or from savings.
+That's what a piggy bank's for, right?

 Dr. Laura Markham, Aha!
 Parenting

 Driving a car is a huge responsibility, which makes it a valuable opportunity for growth for your teen.
 If you think your teen needs a car, talk with them about it.
 Tell them you will help them logistically and financially, but they need to develop a plan – to earn and save money, to get their licence, to get insurance, etc.